 Who Was James Dean?

 James Dean starred in the film adaptation of the John Steinbeck novel East of Eden, for which he received a posthumous Oscar nomination.
 Dean's next starring role as an emotionally tortured teen in Rebel Without a Cause made him into the embodiment of his generation.
-In early autumn 1955, Dean was killed in a car crash, quickly becoming an enduring film icon whose legacy has endured for decades.
-His final film Giant, was also released posthumously.
+In early autumn 1955, Dean was killed in a car crash, quickly becoming a film icon whose legacy has endured for decades.
+His final film, Giant, was also released posthumously.

 James Byron Dean was born on February 8, 1931, in Marion, Indiana, to Winton Dean and Mildred Wilson.
 Dean's father left farming to become a dentist and moved the family to Santa Monica, California, where Dean attended Brentwood Public School.
 Several years later, Dean's mother, whom he was very close to, died of cancer, and Dean's father sent him back to Indiana to live on his aunt and uncle's Quaker farm.
 During this time, Dean sought counsel from his pastor, the Rev. James DeWeerd, who influenced his later interest in car racing and theater.
 The two formed an intimate relationship that is rumored to have been sexual.